Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation

-To demonstrate this, we again solve \cref{eq:exp1}, but only aim to estimate $u$ on $[-0.5, 0.5]$ on an increasingly dense square grid while keeping the cache constant.
-We fix the cache as a $5\times 5$ grid on $[-0.5, 0.5]^2$ and only start walks at these $25$ points.
+We also stress the advantage of an arbitrary cache choice.
+In \Cref{sec:caches}, we gave a general method for constructing a cache where walks are to be started.
+Provided points where we estimate $u$ are away from the boundary, we can improve the runtime as the number of points $m$ grows.
+To demonstrate this, we again solve \Cref{eq:exp1}, but only aim to estimate $u$ on $[-0.5, 0.5]^2$ on an increasingly dense square grid while keeping the cache constant.
+We fix the cache as an evenly spaced $5\times 5$ grid on $[-0.5, 0.5]^2$ and only start walks at these $25$ points.
 The original Walk on Spheres algorithm runs $n$ walks from each point, and we run an equivalent number of walks distributed evenly over our cache.
-Therefore all algorithms perform the same number of walks. \cref{fig:exp1_asymptotic} shows the L2 error of our solution as the size of the grid increases for both 10 and 100 walks per point.
+Therefore, all algorithms perform the same number of walks. \Cref{fig:exp1_asymptotic} shows the $L^2$ error of our solution as the size of the grid increases for both 10 and 100 walks per point.

-We see that as the grid becomes more dense, the original Walk on Spheres L2 error increases (note the vector of errors also grows in length).
-However, the L2 error for our information reuse algorithms remain roughly the same.
-This is because as the number of grid points grows, the number of unbiased estimators at each grid point grows as well due to information reuse.
+We see that as the grid becomes more dense, the original Walk on Spheres $L^2$ error increases (note the vector of errors also grows in length).
+However, the $L^2$ errors for our information reuse algorithms remain roughly the same, because as the number of grid points grows, the number of unbiased estimators at each grid point grows as well due to information reuse.